ifrm/GitFundamentalsFromEclipse/README.md

 # GitFundamentalsFromEclipse
-This is a project use to test git from eclipse
+This is a project used to test git from eclipse